seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

 ## Secret Variable Groups

-To create a Variable Group in Devops, click the "Library" tab in the main navigation and under the "Variable groups" tab click the button to add a new variable group.
-Each variable group can be given a name, and if that group name is referenced in a pipeline using "group", all variables in that group will be applied.
+To create a variable group in Devops, click the "Library" tab in the main navigation and under the "Variable Groups" tab click the button to add a new variable group.
+Each variable group can be given a name, and if that group name is referenced in a pipeline using `group`, all variables in that group will be applied.

 You can see how our job "B" is expecting a corresponding variable group "B":